1jour1vin

 Wine rated (2023 guide) 95/100 (Extraordinary wine)

-The 2021 The Steading is incredibly sweet on the nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
-It offers incredible value for money at around $40, but I feel like it has been at that price for at least a decade, so it has been incredible value for money for a long time.
-It is a reliable, delicious, complex, rich, and generous wine and, through the lens of this fresh vintage, a superstar.
+The 2021 The Steading has an incredibly smooth nose: summer raspberries, blood plums, black cherries, licorice, star anise, a hint of cardamom, and chewing tobacco.
+It offers incredible value for money at around $40, but I get the impression it’s been priced this way for at least a decade, so it’s been incredible value for a long time.
+It’s a reliable, delicious, complex, rich, and generous wine—and, through the lens of this fresh vintage, a superstar.
 The best to date.
-2023-2033
+2023–2033

 James Suckling